knight-lang/knight-lang/specs.md

 This is one of the few functions that `Block`s can be used, albeit in `|` only as the second argument.

 ### `;(unchanged, unchanged)` {#fn-then}
-This function simply returns its second argument (after evaluating them both, as per the `unchanged` context).
+This function simply returns its second argument (after evaluating them both because of the `unchanged` context).
 Its entire purpose is to act as a "sequencing" function, where the first argument's value can be discarded.

 Unlike most functions, `Block`s can be passed as either argument to `;`.